EliMCGamerGuy/Realmspace/docs/Acts/Act 3.5 - Amethyst's Documentary.md

 ...

+"I don't think...I should've heard this..."

+...

 "I...don't know if I've ever heard her use Knilang before..."

+...

-"I hope she's actually okay...I can make an educated guess who she was talking about...Maybe someday she'll say what happened to..."
+"I hope she's actually okay...I can only make an educated guess who she was talking about..."

+...
 *(She whispers to the camera.)*
-"...to Ferrite..."
+"Was it Ferrite?"
 (Beep!)